 For the wings on the sides, take two more diapers.
 Open them up and pull a small ribbon through.
 Place one 'wing' on each side of your diaper owl and tie the ribbon around the neck.
 Tie the ends of the ribbon with the other ends of your ribbons.

 To finish your owl, stick a pacifier in the gap between the two head parts and fix it with the help of your ribbons.
-Place a scarf or bib around the diaper owl's neck so that most of your ribbons and knots are covered.
+Place a bandana or bib around the diaper owl's neck so that most of your ribbons and knots are covered.

 Cute owl accessories to use for and add to your pampers owl cake:

 For your owl's eye lashes use some chenille stem and stick it between your diapers.